 If you worry about side effects that some chemical repellents have, then you may want to try some natural ways to repel ticks.
 Natural tick repellents include plant extracts usually in the form of essential oils.
 But just because it is natural, does not necessarily mean there are no side effects.
 But here is something that is without side effects.

 Amber Pet Collar – For Dogs And Cats

+Amber is a naturally occurring substance that forms when pine resin hardens.
+Amber Stone is fossilized tree gum from ancient forests.
 The largest supply of amber stones comes from the Baltic area where there was plenty of pine trees millions of years ago.
 These pine trees produced the sticky resin that hardened into stone over millions of years.
 When the Baltic sea formed, these amber stones were carried to the Curonian Spit where amber deposits are plenty.

+- Through an electric field.
 The rubbing of pets fur on the amber stone also builds up a tiny electrostatic charge.
 This charge is too mild to be felt by a pet but is strong enough to irritate ticks and other tiny bugs.
 The collar acts just like an electric fence would to a burglar.

 There is no scientific proof of the effectiveness of amber pet collar to protect against ticks.
 Some people believe in its effectiveness others think it to be esoterical only.

 If your pet is already infested with ticks and fleas, then Amber Stone will not work either.
 You have to use a pet shampoo de-infest it.
 To protect your pet from ticks you are better off relying on essential oils or other natural or synthetic tick repellents.